ldbc/ldbc_snb_interactive_v1_impls/README.md

 If you plan to get your system audited, please reach to the [LDBC Steering Committee](https://ldbcouncil.org/organizational-members/).

-:warning: Audited runs are currently only possible with the v1.x version.
+:warning: Audited runs are currently only possible with the [v1.x version](https://github.com/ldbc/ldbc_snb_interactive_impls/tree/v1-dev).
-The new version of Interactive (with deletes and larger SFs) will be released in Q4 2022.
+The new version of Interactive (with deletes and larger SFs) will be released in Q2 2023.